 20 Top-Rated Things to Do in Connecticut

-Despite its small size (it's the 3rd smallest of America's states), Connecticut overflows with New England charm.
+Despite its small size (it's the 3rd smallest of America's states), Connecticut overflows with fun attractions and exciting things to do.
 White picket fences, verdant landscapes, sparkling lakes, sandy beaches, and thundering waterfalls blanket the state, wowing visitors with their innate beauty.
 Bigger cities offer tourists the larger museums, theaters, and fine dining they crave, while smaller towns feature quaint shops and waterfront cafés.

 Tying all these together is a natural backdrop so beautiful, you'll never want to leave.
 Whether it comes in the form of a sprawling park nestled among high-rises, soft waves caressing a shoreline, or trails winding their way through dense forests, the area's splendor is captivating.

 While spending time in these natural environments is a favored pastime, Connecticut offers a slew of other attractions to keep visitors entertained — from stepping back in time at the Mystic Seaport to riding a steam train in Essex to soaking up knowledge at the museums of New Haven.

 To help you decide where to start your journey in this dazzling New England state, read this list of the best things to do in Connecticut.